-The department chair or program director-alongside members of the search committee if so wished-meets with members of the Dean's Office to finalize the list of candidates to be invited to campus.
+The department chair or program director-alongside members of the search committee if so wished-meets with members of the Dean's office to finalize the list of candidates to be invited to campus.
 The conversation is meant to affirm a shared understanding of the quality of all candidates and their alignment with your articulated search strategy.

-8. Conduct interviews with short-listed candidates.
+6. Conduct interviews with short-listed candidates.
 Timing varies, depending on department/program practices.

 Following their standard practices, departments/programs should invite short-listed candidates for campus visits.
 It is the department's responsibility to arrange a meeting with the relevant Vice Dean for each candidate during the campus visit.
-To set up such meetings in AY2024-25, please the relevant Vice Dean along with Karis Joy Allen (kallen71@jhu.edu) and include the CV and cover letter for each candidate.
+To set up such meetings in AY2024-25, please contact the relevant Vice Dean and include the CV and cover letter for each candidate.